ai-aksoyoglu/ai-aksoyoglu/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a Data Scientist with a special love for Chemistry.
-- 🔭 I’m currently working on SPICED Academy projects in Berlin, Germany
+- 🔭 I’m currently working on SPICED Academy projects in Berlin, Germany.
-- 🌱 I’m currently learning - more about Three.js
+- 🌱 I’m currently learning - how to build an Artificial Neural Network recognizing handwritten digits from the MNIST dataset.
-- 💬 Ask me about - finding a great spot to eat in Berlin spaghetti
+- 💬 Ask me about - the best place in town for baklava
-- ⚡ Fun fact:
-- ⚡ My current goal - reading more books and learning photography book camera_flash
+- ⚡ My current goal - beat my husband at German Scrabble, at least once 😊

 [![Alexandra's GitHub stats](https://github-readme-stats.vercel.app/api?username=ai-aksoyoglu&count_private=true&show_icons=true&theme=chartreuse-dark)](https://github.com/ai-aksoyoglu/github-readme-stats)